rezaplus/TWChat-Two-Way-Chat-plugin-for-WordPress/readme.txt

 Upload the extracted OrdersPro folder to this directory location.
 Open the WP admin panel.. click the “Plugins” page.. and click “Activate” under the newly added “OrdersPro” plugin.

-== Frequently Asked Questions ==

-= How do I use the plugin? =
-Once you have installed and activated the plugin, you can go to the plugin settings to configure the options.
-You can customize the floating WhatsApp button and the account box, define frequently asked questions, and more.

-= Does the plugin support WooCommerce? =
-Yes, the plugin supports WooCommerce.
-You can use the WhatsApp button to communicate with customers about their orders.

-= Can I customize the floating WhatsApp button? =
-Yes, you can fully customize the floating WhatsApp button and the account box to suit your needs.

-= Can I send messages to any number? =
-Yes, you are not limited to WooCommerce numbers.
-You can send messages to any number you want.

 == Screenshots ==

 1. Float Support Widget
 2. WooCommerce
 3. Custom number

-== Changelog ==

-== 3.1.7 ==
-* Stabilized the plugin
-* Style improvements
-* Fixed reported bugs

-== 3.1.6 ==
-* Fixed reported bugs
-* Improved WhatsApp section on the order page